MIDLAND VETERANS TRACK & FIELD LEAGUE

 The decision to permit guests rests solely with the referee.

-Please check with your divisional secretary before making a long journey.
+Please check with the appropriate Divisional Secretary before making a long journey.

 Guests must wear the appropriate letter for their club plus a number if there are several of them, A1, A2 etc